whatisnuclear/website/_posts/2019-12-07-atoms-for-peace-and-war.md

 perhaps a generation (largely from Sr-90).
 Worse:

 > Gavin predicted that American retaliation against Russia
-> would spread death from radiation across Asia to Japan and the Phillipines.
+> would spread death from radiation across Asia to Japan and the Philippines.
 Or if
 > the winds blew the other way, an attack on eastern Russia could eventually kill
 > hundreds or millions of Europeans including, some commentators added, possibly half the
 > population of the British Isles.